Syllabus :

 G. Grahne and J. Ullman, although extensive updates have been made by TJ.

-Main lecture notes on automata and formal languages.
+Main lecture notes on automata and formal languages to be used in lectures .

 If you find working with a big set of slides intimidating, I have broken them up roughly